Sunset in St. Tropez

 Sunset in St. Tropez is a novel by Danielle Steel, published by Dell Publishing on June 3, 2003.
 The book is Steel's fifty-fifth best selling novel.
 The plot follows tales of friendship concerning three couples, who have been friends all their lives.
-However, when they go on holiday together to St. Tropez, they discover untold secrets and revelations concerning one another.
+However, when they go on holiday together to St. Tropez, they discover untold secrets and revelations.

 Plot

 Diana and Eric Morrison are a couple residing in a Central Park apartment in New York City who celebrate the new year with their friends: Pascale and John Donnally and Anne and Robert Smith.
 During their new year celebrations, they agree to go on a summer vacation together to St. Tropez.
 However, shortly after the new year, Robert's wife, Anne, suddenly dies - and Robert hesitates whether to join his friends on the planned summer vacation.
 After much persuasion, Robert agrees to accompany them, inviting a younger film actress to accompany him as his guest.
 At first, the actress is not accepted kindly by the women, although the men appear to take a liking to her.

 The plot analyzes forgiveness and the ability to move on throughout life, despite some of the circumstances the couples have endured.